-Taxis are expensive and, given the excellent public-transport systems, not recommended unless you’re in a real hurry.
+Taxis are expensive and, given the excellent public transport systems, not recommended unless you’re in a real hurry.
 (They can actually be slower than trains or trams if you’re stuck in traffic.)
-Cabs are metered and charged at a base rate (flag fall) plus a per-kilometre fee.
+Cabs are metered and charged at a base rate (flagfall) plus a per-kilometre fee.
 These charges are fixed but vary from city to city.
 Some drivers charge extra for bulky luggage or night-time rides.
 It’s rarely possible to flag down a taxi; more typical is to order one by phone (look up Taxiruf in the phone book) or board at a taxi rank.
 If you're at a hotel or restaurant, ask staff to call one for you.
 Taxis also often wait outside theatres or performance venues.
-Smartphone owners can order a taxi via the Mytaxi app (downloadable for free via iTunes or Google Play) in over 30 German cities.
+Smartphone owners can order a taxi via the Mytaxi app (downloadable for free via iTunes or Google Play) in more than 30 German cities.

-Uber (www.uber.com), an app that allows private drivers to connect with potential passengers, is not widely used in Germany after a court ruled in May 2015 that the services UberPop and UberBlack violate German transportation laws.
-Uber reacted by creating UberX, which uses only professionally licensed drivers and is available in Düsseldorf, Frankfurt, Hamburg and Munich.
+Uber (www.uber.com), an app that allows private drivers to connect with potential passengers, is not widely used in Germany after a court ruled in 2015 that the services UberPop and UberBlack violate German transportation laws.
+Uber reacted by creating UberX, which uses only professionally licensed drivers and is available in Berlin, Düsseldorf and Munich.
 Trip costs tend to be between 3% and 12% less than regular taxi fares.
-Exclusive to Berlin as of now is UberTaxi, which hooks passengers up with regular taxis.
+Exclusive to Berlin at the time of writing is UberTaxi, which hooks passengers up with regular taxis.
 Normal rates apply.